 This will only show you a list of all your BUY transactions.

 - Insert a column to the right of Description and call it Transaction

 - Copy-and-paste BUY into all the visible fields down.
 This will allow you to filter the Transaction column in future to isolate only your BTC purchases.

-Here’s a quick animation, if you’re still stuck:
+Here’s a quick animation, if you’re still confused:

 Repeat this process for your SELL transactions, by changing the filter in the Description column to text that starts with “Sold”.
 I’ll call this transaction SELL:

-Keep checking your Description field (you might have to disable and reenable the Filter by clicking it twice) and add a transaction type for each line item.
+Keep checking your Description field (you might have to disable and reenable the Filter by clicking it twice) and add a transaction type for each line.

 Note that If you entered a description in your Luno transaction, say, when you sent money to a hardware wallet and you gave it the description “Savings to Trezor”, it won’t start with the “Sent Bitcoin to xxx” text string.
 Yes, you will need to manually review all of your transactions.
 Not ideal.

-You may end up with following transaction types:
+You may end up, like me, with following transaction types: